 Fiverr customer service will be able to cancel the order on your behalf during this time.

-Naturally, you'll need to get in touch with customer service, which is a hassle.
+Naturally, you'll need to get in touch with customer service, which is a pain.

 Because the delivered order fell short of what was specified in the gig listings, you must submit a request for cancellation.

-Review your orders within three days of delivery and make sure they are complete and of high quality to avoid this inconvenience.
+Try to review your orders within three days of delivery and make sure they are complete and of high quality to avoid this situation.

 Your payment is still protected by Fiverr during this time.